shaongitbd/onuze/COMMUNITIES_API.md

 # Onuze - Communities API Endpoints

-This document describes the available API endpoints for managing communities (subreddits) in  SecureThread .
+This document describes the available API endpoints for managing communities (subreddits) in  Onuze .

 ## Core Community Endpoints